-- assignments.
-Special meetings may be called on 24-hour notice.
-If two or more meetings are scheduled, priority should be resolved with the appropriate supervisor. - B. Assignment of Student and Information Services responsibilities will be done on the basis of the competencies and interests of the professional staff involved.
-They shall keep well informed in current and new developments in Student and Information Services.
-Duties of the division which will be performed, on assignment, will include: - 1.
-Student advising; - 2.
-Student counseling; - 3.
-Advising in student activities; - 4.
-Maintain related student services consistent with professional and College criteria. - C. Assignment of Learning Resources Center responsibilities will be done on the basis of the competencies and interests of the professional staff involved.
-They shall keep well informed in current and new developments in the Learning Resources Area.
-Duties of the division which will be performed, on assignment, will include: - 1.
-The selection, acquisition, organization and maintenance of materials and equipment as determined by College curricula and policies; - 2.
-Providing reference services to the College community and members of the College district; - 3.
-Orientation of students and faculty to the Learning Resources Center; - 4.
-Bibliographic searching; - 5.
-Maintaining an atmosphere conducive to study and research; - 6.
-Supervision of clerical and student personnel assigned to the Learning Resources Center; and - 7.
-Maintaining related Learning Resources Center services consistent with professional and College criteria. - D. Faculty members are expected to participate in College-wide social, cultural and professional activities to support student functions. - E. Each faculty member will serve as academic adviser to not more than sixty-five (65) students and will maintain posted times for advising students during the advising periods.
+- a.
+Providing post-secondary services for students with disabilities including review of intake documentation, academic counseling, and creating and monitoring reasonable accommodations that include campus, classroom, and testing accommodations. - b.
+Training of adjunct disability services counselors. - c.
+Presenting at high school recruitment programs. - d.
+Preparing required reports. - e.
+Determining accommodations based on current regulations per the ADA-AA, OCR cases, section 504 of the Rehabilitation Act and best practices in higher education. - f.
+Maintaining appropriate departmental statistics to assess utilization of services and determine recommendations. - 3.
+Librarians responsibilities include: - a.
+Selecting, acquiring, organizing and maintaining materials and equipment as determined by College curricula and policies. - b.
+Providing reference services to the College community and members of the College district. - c.
+Orient students and faculty to the Learning Resources Center. - d.
+Conducting bibliographic searches. - e.
+Maintaining an atmosphere conducive to study and research. - f.
+Supervising clerical and student personnel assigned to the Learning Resources Center. - g.
+Maintaining related Learning Resources Center services consistent with professional and College criteria. - C. Faculty members are expected to participate in College-wide social, cultural and professional activities to support student functions. - D. Each faculty member will serve as academic adviser, in their subject-matter area when possible, to not more than sixty-five (65) students and will maintain posted times for advising students during the advising periods.
 The assignment of advisees will be made on an equitable distribution of students in terms of numbers and programs. - If an arena advising system is used, the maximum 65 assigned students shall not apply.
 Faculty will schedule hours as required to advise students at the designated area subject to the approval of their deans or directors.
-Scheduled time spent in the arena advising area shall be considered to replace an equal number of scheduled office hours. - F. Each faculty member shall be an active member of one (1) of the following during an academic year: standing committee, ad hoc committee, task force, or study group.
+Scheduled time spent in the arena advising area shall be considered to replace an equal number of scheduled office hours. - E. Each faculty member shall be an active member of one (1) of the following during an academic year: standing committee, ad hoc committee, task force, or study group.
 Membership on more than one shall be by mutual agreement between the faculty member and the administration.
 In the event that a committee involving faculty member participation is called during a period of time designated as faculty do not report, the faculty member shall be invited to attend.
 Failure to attend during these periods of time will not be construed as a violation of the Master Agreement.
 A Study Group is a small group of volunteers formed within a council to study a specific issue, concern, or problem and make a recommendation or provide a list of considerations to be evaluated by the larger council.
 A Task Force is a temporary group of employees and resources organized to implement a specific decision, action, and/or initiative.
 An Ad Hoc Committee is a committee of volunteers formed to investigate or consider a broad topic or objective with unknown components.
 In most cases, ad hoc committees remain intact over extended periods of time as related tasks unfold.
 Most committees other than standing committees are ad hoc.